MicrosoftDocs/Advertising-docs/BingAds/scripts/guides/single-account-access.md

             .build();
 ```

-The `build` method returns an operation object, which you can use to check whether Bing successfully created the entity.
+The `build` method returns an operation object, which you can use to check whether Scripts successfully created the entity.
 The following shows the typical calling pattern.
 You need to call the `getResult` method only if you want to access the new entity's properties.

 ```javascript
     if (adGroupOperation.isSuccessful()) {